cpenv/autocpenv/README.md

 Deadline Event Plugin that automatically activates cpenv requirements when a worker starts rendering a task.
 When submitting a job, this event plugin will check the user's CPENV_ACTIVE_MODULES Environment variable for modules.
 If CPENV_ACTIVE_MODULES is undefined, the event will fallback to the requirements specified in the Default Plugin Mapping setting.

-**Warning:** This version (v0.6.0+) introduces a new set of options that require reconfiguration.
+**Warning:** v0.6.0+ introduces a new set of options that require reconfiguration.
 If you need to use the previous version checkout tag v0.5.6.

 ## Installation
 1. Clone this git repository into your Deadline repository's custom events location.